Khuzama M Alaseeri, Speaker at Dermatology Conference

 Biography:

-I am a medical intern with a strong interest in dermatology and clinical research.
-Throughout my medical training, I have been actively engaged in expanding my knowledge in dermatological conditions and evidence-based practice.
-My passion for research drives me to contribute to advancements in patient care and medical science.
-I look forward to further developing my skills in dermatology through both clinical experience and academic exploration.
+She is a medical intern with a strong interest in dermatology and clinical research.
+Throughout her medical training, She has been actively engaged in expanding her knowledge in dermatological conditions and evidence-based practice.
+Her passion for research drives her to contribute to advancements in patient care and medical science.
+She look forward to further developing her skills in dermatology through both clinical experience and academic exploration.

 Youtube